celestrium-games/celestrium-online/README.md

 - **Fast Loading** — Optimized assets for quick navigation
 - **Privacy Tools** — Tab cloak and escape keybind
 - **Responsive Design** — Works on school Chromebooks, laptops, tablets, and phones
 - **Customizable Settings** — Dark mode, animations toggle

+## Changelog (Major Updates Only)

+- v4 — Major Architecture Refactor
+	- v4.0 — Major Architecture Refactor (Modular Pages)
+- v3 — Major UI Overhaul
+    - v3.7 — Homepage Rework
+    - v3.5 — Refactored About Page
+    - v3.3 — Introduction of Privacy Settings to Settings
+    - v3.0 — Major Aesthetics Overhaul
+- v2 — Major UI Overhaul
+    - v2.5 — Introduction of Settings
+    - v2.0 — Addition of 50+ Games
+- v1.0 — Initial Public Release

 ## Privacy & Safety
 We do **not** collect any personal data.

----
+## Authors

-Created and maintained by the Celestrium Online team.
+This site is created and maintained by the Celestrium Online team.
 Special thanks to contributors who helped keep the experience lightweight and reliable.

----

-[Easter Egg](https://celestrium-games.github.io/celestrium-online-portal/easter-egg.txt?login.live.com) Since You've Made it This Far
+Our Creator Made an [Easter Egg For You](https://celestrium-games.github.io/celestrium-online-portal/easter-egg.txt?login.live.com) Since You've Made it This Far